When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Bellman Error Selection for OPS

-That is, even if we have a good BE selection algorithm with a small $\varepsilon_{est}$, the error for OPS is amplified by $C$ and $\varepsilon_{sub}$.
-Compared to OPE methods such as FQE, BE has an additional error $\varepsilon_{sub}$ which does not go to zero even when we can collect more samples for OPS.
-Only $\varepsilon_{est}$ goes to zero as $n$ goes to infinity, which will be discussed in the next subsection.
+Compared to OPE methods such as FQE, we need data coverage for both the candidate policies $\Pi$ and an optimal policy.
+We also have an additional error $\varepsilon_{sub}$ that does not go to zero even when we can collect more samples for OPS.
+Only $\varepsilon_{est}$ goes to zero as $n$ goes to infinity.

 To see how poor the guarantee can be due to $\varepsilon_{sub}$, suppose we have two action values $q_1=100 q^*$ and $q_2=q^*+\text{some random noise}$, then $q_1$ has a large Bellman error but $\pi_1$ is actually optimal.
 We would choose $q_2$ since it has a lower Bellman error, even when we can collect an infinite number of samples.
 To obtain a meaningful guarantee, we need to include another value function, for example, $q_3=q^*$ to make $\varepsilon_{sub}=0$.
-As we collect more samples, we can estimate the Bellman error more accurately and eventually choose $q_3$.
+As we collect more samples, we can estimate the Bellman error more accurately and choose $q_3$ eventually.

-At the same time, as we get more offline data, then we might actually change our candidate set.
-If we have more samples for training offline algorithms and generating the candidate set, it is more likely that there is one action value function in the candidate set that is close to optimal.
-That is, for a fixed candidate set, $\varepsilon_{sub}$ does not get smaller as we collect more samples for OPS, but if we use those offline samples to train the candidates policies, then $\varepsilon_{sub}$ might get smaller.